 Anthony and Kevin briefly reunited with original drummer Chris Tarka in May 2010 to record a couple of new songs.
 The Enjoy Life & Half a Thought single was released on June 11, 2010.
 Scene Magazine correctly pointed out that “Enjoy Life” seems to be “Elvis Costello-inspired,” but a touch of vintage rhythm & blues sweetness also shines through thanks in part to Ben Gilbert’s saxophone playing.
 “Half a Thought” has a Small Faces soul-pop groove and an outro jam that sounds like early Steely Dan.
 The Anthony, Kevin, Chris and Ben lineup played a show together at the Symposium on New Year’s Day 2011.

 Throughout the summer and fall of 2011, Anthony and Kevin played some acoustic shows with keyboardist Bryan Garvin at Red’s, Wilbert’s, Bela Dubby, Bobby O’s, and the Rathskeller at Kent State University.
-Several of Anthony’s newest songs were played live for the first time at these shows.
-Early acoustic versions of “Years Go,” “Building Bridges to Burn,” and “Rope” were released as the Unplugged at Beardy’s EP on October 30, 2011.
-Recordings of “Dumb Complaints” and “Sour Grapes” were also attempted during these sessions, but they ended up being left behind as outtakes.
-That fall, Anthony and Kevin wrote a couple of songs together for the first time.
-“Dreaming of the Past” made it onto a few setlists, but “Calling Anyone” would have to wait because the band fell apart again by the end of the year.
+Several of Anthony’s newest songs were played live for the first time at these shows, including “Years Go,” “Building Bridges to Burn,” “Rope,” “Sour Grapes,” and “Dumb Complaints.”
+That fall, Anthony and Kevin wrote a couple of songs together for the first time; “Dreaming of the Past” made it onto a few setlists, but “Calling Anyone” would have to wait because the band fell apart again by the end of the year.

 During this long hiatus, Anthony released seven albums and played nearly fifty shows as a solo artist.
 Daryl Rowland from the Civic Commons said that “Anthony Doran’s tight singer-songwriter material sounds like a brilliant long-lost Elvis Costello recording.”
 Michael Miller promoted Anthony’s shows at Wilbert’s by using the line “think: if Graham Parker was from Cleveland!”

 Anthony and Kevin finally relaunched You’re Among Friends in the late summer of 2015 with Adrian Higgins on drums.
-Right off the bat, they started working on new full band arrangements of “Years Go,” “Building Bridges to Burn,” and “Rope” from Unplugged at Beardy’s, along with “Dumb Complaints” and “Sour Grapes.”
-The band also developed a revamped version of “The Opposite” from In Due Time.
+Right off the bat, they started working on new full band arrangements of “Years Go,” “Building Bridges to Burn,” “Rope,” “Sour Grapes,” and “Dumb Complaints.”
+The band also developed a revamped version of “The Opposite” from the In Due Time sessions.
 At one point, Anthony brought in a brand new song called “Any Day Now.”
-Not long after that, Anthony and Kevin co-wrote a new song called “A Way to Get Away,” which fit nicely with updated arrangements of “Dreaming of the Past” and “Calling Anyone.”
+Not long after that, Anthony and Kevin co-wrote a new song called “A Way to Get Away,” which fit nicely with updated arrangements of their “Dreaming of the Past” and “Calling Anyone.”
 Over the next few months, the band sprinkled these songs into their set lists when they played at venues like the Happy Dog, the Euclid Tavern, Wilbert’s, and the Grog Shop.
 Anthony, Kevin and Adrian recorded this new batch of songs throughout the first half of 2016.
 Early on in the mixing process that June, it was announced that the band was parting ways with Adrian.
 Drummer Chris Szuch joined the band just in time to play at the CD release party at the Euclid Tavern.

 As We Watch the Years Go… was released on July 31, 2016.
 Scene Magazine claimed that these songs “reveal a simple truth about You’re Among Friends: they just enjoy playing music, and want nothing more than for you to sit back and relax.”
 Eclectic Music Lover called this “a fun and mellow album that makes you think a little bit about life in all its craziness as you’re enjoying the music,” and he went on to say that he hears “touches of Steely Dan, Elvis Costello and The Grateful Dead in their sound, and Anthony’s vocals really channel Randy Newman at times.”
 Small Albums said that the album reminded them of “sprinklers watering the grass on a warm summer morning when you first wake up.”
 Divide and Conquer said that the album “exemplifies the mastery that You’re Among Friends has accumulated and hones in their many years in the business of creating entertaining and meaningful music.”